serverless-ca/terraform-aws-ca/docs/how-to-guides/iam.md

 ![Alt text](../assets/images/iam/download-bundle.png?raw=true "Download certificate bundle")

 * Download the CA bundle, in the above example `serverless-ca-bundle-dev.pem`
-* The buncle consists of the Root CA and Issuing CA certificates, combined into a single file
+* The bundle consists of the Root CA and Issuing CA certificates, combined into a single file
 * Open with a text editor and copy to your clipboard

 ## Create Trust Anchor